PunchMonkey

 What is a checkpoint?

-A checkpoint is an NFC tag placed at a specific location on the course.
-When a participant taps the tag with their phone, the app records the check-in for their team and syncs it to the server in real time.
+A checkpoint is a specific location on the course that a participant must reach and "claim" with their phone.
+The claim records a check-in for their team and syncs to the server in real time.
+The participant must physically be at the checkpoint to claim it, which keeps check-ins tamper-resistant and location-verified.

 Start and Finish tags